sdpython/teachpyx/_doc/sphinxdoc/source/c_io/serialization.rst

 .. runpython::
     :showcode:

-    from json import JSONEncoder
+    from json import dump, JSONEncoder
-    from json import dump
     from io import StringIO

     class A: